East Glisan Pizza Lounge

 The traditional thin-crust Neapolitan pies are crafted using handmade cheese and delightful seasonal cuisine.
 My personal favorite pizza is the Funghi Verde, well adorned with shiitake mushrooms, garlic, mozzarella, pecorino, arugula, and a citrusy olive oil.

-If you’re on the hunt of the best vegetarian pizza in Portland, the Funghi Verde from Nostrana is a must-order.
+If you’re on the hunt of the best vegetarian pizza in Portland, the Funghi Verde from Nostrana is worth it-order.

 Life of Pie Pizza (best happy hour pizza in Portland)